croessner/geoip-policyd/README.md

       --ldap-tls-client-key           File containing a TLS client key.
 Default:
       --ldap-sasl-external            Use SASL/EXTERNAL instead of a simple bind.
 Default: false --ldap-scope                    LDAP search scope [base, one, sub].
+Default: sub --run-actions                   Run actions, if a sender is over limits.
+Default: false --run-action-operator           Run the operator action.
+Default: false --operator-to                   E-Mail To-header for the operator action.
+Default:
+      --operator-from                 E-Mail From-header for the operator action.
+Default:
+      --operator-subject              E-Mail Subject-header for the operator action.
+Default: [geoip-policyd] An e-mail account was compromised
+      --operator-message-ct           E-Mail Content-Type-header for the operator action.
+Default: text/plain --operator-message-path         Full path to the e-mail message file for the operator action.
+Default:
+      --mail-server                   E-Mail server address for notifications.
+Default:
+      --mail-port                     E-Mail server port number.
+Default: 587 --mail-username                 E-Mail server username.
+Default:
+      --mail-password-path            Full path to the e-mail password file.
+Default:
-Default: sub -v  --verbose                       Verbose mode.
+      --mail-ssl                      Use TLS on connect for the e-mail server.
+Default: false -v  --verbose                       Verbose mode.
 Repeat this for an increased log level --version                       Current version
 ```